spataphore1337/faststream/docs/docs/en/faststream.md

 ## Testing the service

-The service can be tested using the `TestBroker` context managers, which, by default, puts the Broker into "testing mode".
+The service can be [tested](./getting-started/subscription/test.md){.internal-link} using the `TestBroker` context managers, which, by default, puts the Broker into "testing mode".

 The Tester will redirect your `subscriber` and `publisher` decorated functions to the InMemory brokers, allowing you to quickly test your app without the need for a running broker and all its dependencies.